davbeek/gitinspectorgui-old/README.md

 For CLI versions, you need to have a working Python installation, so that you can install GitinspectorGUI from PyPI via `pip install gitinspectorgui`.
 You can then execute the program by running `python -m gigui -h` to display the help info in the CLI.
-Note that the program name is GitinspectorGUI in PyPI, but the name of the actually installed Python package is the abbreviated form `gigui`.
+Note that the program name is gitinspectorgui in PyPI, but the name of the actually installed Python package is the abbreviated form `gigui`.

 ## Documentation
 Extensive online documentation can be found at the [GitinspectorGUI Read the Docs website](https://gitinspectorgui.readthedocs.io/en/latest/index.html).

+## Contributors
+- Bert van Beek
+- Jingjing Wang
+- Albert Hofkamp